Gruesome details about Shad Thyrion’s murder and dismemberment emerge during trial

 Thyrion reportedly laid face down in bed before Schabusiness “went crazy” and repeatedly choked him despite the fact that he was coughing blood and turned purple.

-Green Bay Police Detective David Graf testified in court earlier this week that Schabusiness allegedly admitted to enjoying the ordeal.
+Green Bay Police Detective David Graf testified in court that Schabusiness allegedly admitted to enjoying the ordeal.

 “Her response was that she liked it,” Detective Graf said, according to local news station WBAY.